Itangalo/Bot-Playtesting-Toolkit/docs/02-using-the-toolkit.md

 # Using the Bot Playtesting Toolkit

+If you model a board game with a computer program you will have to keep track of a lot of data describing how things in the game evolve – often called the **game state**.
+The program also has to know the **game rules**, such as how turn order works, when players are allowed to draw cards and how to determine when the game is over.
+In many cases it is also useful to talk about **game content**, such as effects of special cards and tiles, particular things that happen on certain spaces on the board, and things like that.
+(One could argue that game content from a theoretical point of view is just an extension of the game rules, but when modeling a board game it is useful to separate the two.)

+Moreover: If your model should approximate humans playing the game in some realistic way, you need to have some kind of playing **strategy** implemented in the program.
+The rules tell how the game state ticks forward, but it does not tell what choices the players make.

+Writing all this code can be fun and inspiring, but it also has potential to take a lot of time and cause frustration.
+The **Bot Playtesting Tookit** helps reducing the things you need to code, and also helps keeping a nice structure on the code you write.

 The Bot Playtesting Toolkit (BPT) is built as scripts to run with [Google spreadsheets](https://sheets.google.com/).
-Any large amount of data used by your game, for example data for cards, player stats, and board/map layout, can be kept in spreadsheets.
-This is complemented by code, written in the coding environment that comes with Google spreadsheets.
-The Bot Playtesting Toolkit consists of a framework and number of pre-made tools to use.
-You complement this by writing a so-called _module_, that BPT calls when simulating games.
-You will have to write quite a bit of code, depending on how complex your game is, but you will also note that BPT saves you a lot of time and also helps you keep the code well structured.
+A lot of data for the game content can be kept and managed in spreadsheets, for example data for cards and player stats.
+Some of the data-heavy rules can also go into the spreadsheets, such as and board/map layout and data for game resources and things you can buy or build with them.
+This is complemented by code describing the game rules, written in the coding environment that comes with Google spreadsheets.
+The toolkit has designated functionality for writing player strategies, which is done in a way that makes it easy to swap one strategy for another.
+On top of that, the Bot Playtesting Toolkit gives you some nice functionality for logging messages and also takes care of some things outside the game model such as running a lot of game iterations plus storing and displaying statistics from the games.

+The game-specific code is kept in a so-called _module_, making it easier to update the Bot Playtesting Toolkit without having to rewrite your own code.

 ## Getting started